ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_cygwin_before_installer.txt

   svn checkout https://espr.svn.cvsdude.com/esp-r/branches/development_branch
   cd development_branch
   cd src
-  ./Install -d /usr/esru --gcc4 --reuse_ish_calcs
+  ./Install -d /opt/esru --gcc4 --debug
   (say yes to debug and databases and example models)

 What else does ESP-r run on?

-There are versions of ESP-r which run Native on a Windows PC as well as OSX (v10.5 & v10.6) and various Linux computers.
+There are versions of ESP-r which run Native on a Windows PC as well as OSX (v10.7 & v10.8) and various Linux computers.

 NOTE: ESP-r is less stable on 64-bit computers and operating systems.
 Currently ESP-r requires the GNU compiler collection 4.1 or newer.